-This chart shows the percentage of working age adults in Buckinghamshire who claim Universal Credit, a benefit that is available to people who are out-of-work, and also those who work but are on a low income.
+This chart shows the percentage of working-age adults in Buckinghamshire who claim Universal Credit, a benefit that is available to people who are out-of-work and also those who work but are on a low income.
 The data is published by the Department for Work and Pensions (DWP).
-Households are eligible for Universal Credit for a variety of reasons, but the core criteria is having £16,000 or less in money, savings and investments.
-Claimants receive a single monthly household payment, which is paid into a bank account.
-They may also receive support with housing costs which are usually paid directly as part of a person’s monthly Universal Credit payment.
+Households are eligible for Universal Credit for a variety of reasons.
+Claimants receive a single monthly household payment, paid into a bank account.
+They may also receive support with housing costs, usually paid directly as part of a person’s monthly Universal Credit payment.

-The percentage of working age adults claiming Universal Credit is a useful proxy indicator for how many low income households there are in Buckinghamshire and where these households are distributed geographically.
-However, it can only be considered a proxy of low income households because there will be some low income households who are eligible for support but have not applied.
-The benchmarks in the graph suggest that a lower proportion of working age people in Buckinghamshire claim Universal Credit, compared to the average in the South East of England (11.1%), but that there are many wards with high levels of people claiming Universal Credit.
+The percentage of working-age adults claiming Universal Credit is a useful proxy indicator for how many low-income households there are in Buckinghamshire and where these households are distributed geographically.
+However, it can only be considered a proxy of low-income households because there will be some low-income households who are eligible for support but have not applied.
+The benchmarks in the graph suggest that a lower proportion of working-age people in Buckinghamshire claim Universal Credit, compared to the average in the South East of England (11.3%), but that there are many wards with high levels of people claiming Universal Credit.

 Percentage of 16-64 year olds claiming Universal Credit in Buckinghamshire